 ARIA analysis

 Counted all elements with role attributes and all elements with any aria-* attributes.
-Extracted unique role values per site.
-Aggregated across all 303 sites to determine the most common roles and overall ARIA adoption rate.
+Extracted the unique role values per site and aggregated across all 303 sites to determine the most common roles and the overall ARIA adoption rate.

 Link text analysis

-Sampled up to 20 links per page and classified link text as "generic" if it matched common patterns: "click here," "read more," "learn more," "more," "here," "link," etc. Calculated the percentage of generic links per site.
+Sampled up to 20 links per page and classified link text as generic if it matched common patterns: "click here," "read more," "learn more," "more," "here," "link," and similar.
+Calculated the percentage of generic links per site.

-Based on our data, the highest-impact fixes are: (1) Add alt text to all content images -- 40.8% of sites have coverage below 50%.
-(2) Associate every form input with a label -- 79 of 199 sites with forms have unlabeled inputs, which breaks both screen readers and voice control.
-(3) Fix heading hierarchy -- add a single H1 if missing (21.1% of sites) and eliminate level skipping (46.2% of sites).
-(4) Add a skip navigation link -- only 30% of sites have one.
-These four changes address the most common failures we found and require no design changes or third-party tools.
+Based on the data, the highest-impact fixes are clear, and none of them require a redesign or a third-party tool.
+Add alt text to all content images: 40.8 percent of sites sit below 50 percent coverage.
+Associate every form input with a label: 79 of 199 sites with forms have at least one unlabeled input, which breaks both screen readers and voice control.
+Fix the heading hierarchy by adding a single H1 where one is missing (21.1 percent of sites) and removing level skips (46.2 percent of sites).
+Add a skip navigation link, since only 30 percent of sites have one.